Verify that all AirTies access points in the mesh network have two green LEDs on the front, with a short, slow blink on the 5 GHz indicator.

 With other types of equipment, it is common to set up different SSIDs for the frequency bands, but the band steering in the AirTies mesh network relies on both bands having the same credentials to be able to dynamically give all clients the best best connection at any time.

-Use the AirTies WiFi app to check the links between your devices and to your clients.
+Use the AirTies WiFi app to check the links between the devices and to the clients.

 Use the app to check whether wireless communication between devices is flowing well.
 If not, you may need to move them closer together or give them better visibility of each other.